juniordsi/DesignPatterns/Creational/Builder/README.md

 # Builder Design Pattern
 Builder is a creational design pattern that lets you construct complex objects step by step.
-It enables the creation of different representations of an object using the same construction process.
+It enables creating different representations of an object using the same construction process.

 ## Intent
 - Separate the construction of a complex object from its representation.
-- Provide control over the building process so that the same steps can create different objects.
+- Provide control over the building process so the same steps can create different objects.

-.NET uses the builder pattern in various libraries such as `ConfigurationBuilder` and `WebHostBuilder` which provide fluent methods for configuring and constructing objects.
+.NET uses the builder pattern in libraries such as `ConfigurationBuilder` and `WebHostBuilder`, which expose fluent methods for configuring and constructing objects.

+This demo shows an `EmailBuilder` that incrementally builds an `EmailMessage` object.
+The message can then be sent using a service implementation.

 ### References
 - https://refactoring.guru/design-patterns/builder